North Queensland Cowboys: 2020–2022: Rebuilding seasons and finals return

 Following two poor seasons in which they missed the finals, North Queensland looked to rebuild ahead of the 2020 NRL season.
 Their marquee signing was Australian and Queensland representative Valentine Holmes, who had spent 2019 playing for the New York Jets in the NFL.
 Holmes, a Townsville junior, signed a six-year deal with the club.

 On 20 July 2020, after just three wins from their first 10 games, Paul Green announced his resignation from the club, with assistant coach Josh Hannay named as the interim head coach.
 On 4 September 2020, Todd Payten, a former assistant coach at the club, was announced as North Queensland's head coach on a three-year deal, starting in 2021.

 Under Payten, the Cowboys endured another disappointing season, finishing 15th with seven wins.

 In 2022, the club returned to the finals series after four seasons, finishing the regular season in third and equalling a club record of 17 regular season wins.
 They ultimately fell just one game short of the Grand Final, with Todd Payten later named the Dally M Coach of the Year.

 North Queensland started the 2023 NRL season poorly which saw the club only winning three of their opening ten games.
 In round 12, the club suffered one of their worst defeats losing 66–18 against the Wests Tigers.
 In round 18, North Queensland recorded the third biggest victory in Australian rugby league history defeating the Wests Tigers 74–0.
 It was also the largest victory of the NRL era.

 North Queensland would finish the 2023 NRL season in 11th place and miss the finals.
 In the final round of the season, the club had the chance to make the finals if they were able to beat Penrith but the North Queensland side came up short losing 44–12.

 In the 2024 NRL season, North Queensland would finish 5th on the table and qualify for the finals.
 After defeating Newcastle in the elimination final, the clubs season would be ended the following week by Cronulla in the semi-final.

 In the 2025 NRL season, North Queensland endured a difficult campaign finishing 12th on the table where they managed to record only nine wins all year.

+In round 22 of the 2026 NRL season, North Queensland were defeated 82-12 by the Sydney Roosters which was the first time any first grade side had posted 80 points in a match since Eastern Suburbs achieved this feat in 1935 against Canterbury.
+It was also the biggest loss in North Queensland's history.